rich-ramsey/morality_ai_art/readme.md

 This project is the aesthetics morality project with Ionela and Emily, which was based in Zürich.

-# Project folder and file strucuture #
+# Project folder and file structure #

 ## R project file ##